What is a Mortgage Broker and What Can They Do For You?

 The whole-of-market brokers we work with have access to mortgage lenders across the UK and can find the most competitive mortgage deals on offer.

-Call us on 0808 189 2301 to find out what kind of deal you might be able to benefit from.
-Our services are completely free of charge and there is absolutely no obligation.
+Make an enquiry to find out what kind of deal you might be able to benefit from.
+Our service is free and there’s absolutely no obligation.

 A mortgage underwriter is the person responsible for determining the risk of offering a mortgage to a borrower.

 A mortgage broker works with you to ensure the information you provide on your application is going to do the best job of helping the mortgage underwriter decide in your favour.

 This is one very good reason to use a mortgage broker.
 They work for you and will fight your corner in the event that your application raises concerns with the mortgage underwriter.

 Several of the brokers we work with have stepped in when a mortgage has been declined and used facts about a client’s circumstances to persuade an underwriter to take another look and ended up reversing the decision.